diethardsteiner/diethardsteiner.github.io/_posts/2018-12-01-Kettle-Beam.md

 ## Engine: Direct

-Direct uses the Direct Beam engine so you can test with this one locally.
+**Direct** uses the **Direct Beam engine**, which enables you to test your **PDI Beam Pipeline** locally.
 We have already created the Beam Job configuration previously for the local runner, so you are ready to go.

 ## Engine: Google Cloud Platform DataFlow